AY2526S1-CS2103T-W14-1/tp/docs/UserGuide.md

 | Label      | 100        | Alphanumeric letters and spaces only; must not be blank                                                                                                                                                                                                                                       |

 <div markdown="span" class="alert alert-primary">:pushpin: **Note:**
-For identification purposes, all inputs are case-insensitive unless stated otherwise.
+For identification purposes, all parameters are case-insensitive unless stated otherwise.
 </div>

 ### Viewing help : `help`